earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2016-12-06-raster07-crop-raster.md

 ---
 layout: single
-title: "Classify a raster in R."
+title: "Crop a raster in R using a shapefile."
 excerpt: "This lesson presents how to classify a raster dataset and export it as a new raster in R."
 authors: ['Leah Wasser']